-Each CA will ensure that each of its subscribers is identifiable by a unique name.
-Each X.500 name assigned to a subscriber by a CA (i.e., in that CA's namespace) will identify that subscriber uniquely.
-Name uniqueness is not violated when multiple certificates are issued to the same entity.
-For certificates that assert organization names, the name shall be uniquely associated with a specific Authorized Organizational Representative (AOR).
+Each CA shall ensure that each of its subscribers is identifiable by a distinguished name.
+Each X.500 name assigned to a subscriber by a CA (i.e., in that CA's namespace) shall identify that subscriber.
+Name uniqueness is in general not enforced.